vasya-zh/kampela-soldering-kit/README.md

 ## About this design

-Schematic diagrams can be found [here](docs/)
+Schematic PDF diagrams can be found [here](docs/)

 KiCad projects can be found [here](kicad/)

-This kit was made with only open-source tools:
+This kit was made using only open-source tools:
 - [KiCad](https://www.kicad.org/) - for schematics and PCBs
 - [FreeCad](https://www.freecad.org/) - for enclosure design
 - [Blender](https://www.blender.org/) - for renders and images
 - [InkScape](https://inkscape.org/) - for instructions diagrams

 ## TODO
-- !change ePaper and touch screen RESET signal polarity in test and release firmware!
+- !
+Change ePaper and touch screen RESET signal polarity in test and release firmware!

 ## Contributors